 Identifying the goal for your enterprise software will help you determine how to approach the development process.
 Your team knows its business objectives better than anyone else, but your developer can help you refine these goals and, ultimately, bring them to life.

 During this stage, you will also want to determine your software’s projected timetable.
 The average software development process takes 4 to 9 months to complete, with the design process taking 2 to 4 weeks, planning and architecture taking 3 to 6 months and the testing phase taking 3 to 6 weeks.
 Be realistic with your deadlines; it’s better to end up with time to spare than to scramble to complete the project on time.

 By identifying the milestones you hope to achieve in the development process, such as the timeline for perfecting a key feature, you can mitigate risk and end up with stronger software in the long run.

-No enterprise software development process is complete without proper testing.
+A list of enterprise software development best practices wouldn’t be complete without proper testing.
 The testing process involves planning which tests to use, creating these tests, then actually testing the functionality, look and feel of the software.

 Testing the app is not something that should only happen at the end of the software development process; it should be implemented from the beginning.
 Having a test reporting system in place that monitors any defects or inefficiencies at all times will optimize the entire development process.
 Continual testing also saves money, as going back and fixing the whole application at the end of the development process is time-consuming and expensive.